devCU/IPS-SideNote/README.md

 03/30/19

-- Working stable release available in /src folder
+- Working stable release for 4.3x and 4.4x available in /src folder and compressed on releases page
-- IPS 4.4 version updated for PHP root /defined
+- IPS 4.4 version updated for PHP root-namespace
 - Please report and issues, feature requests, or suggestions in Issues
 - NOTE: Page Preferences settings are currently disabled temporarily